Samsung Galaxy S5

-The Samsung Galaxy S5 is an Android-based smartphone unveiled, produced, released and marketed by Samsung Electronics as part of the Samsung Galaxy S series.
-Unveiled on 24 February 2014 at Mobile World Congress in Barcelona, Spain, it was released on 11 April 2014 in 150 countries as the immediate successor to the Galaxy S4.
+The Samsung Galaxy S5 is a flagship Android-based smartphone manufactured, developed, produced, designed and marketed by Samsung Electronics, as part of the Galaxy S series.
+It was announced on February 24, 2014 at the Samsung Unpacked for the Mobile World Congress in Barcelona, Spain, alongside the Gear 2, the Gear 2 Neo and the Gear Fit, and released on April 11, 2014 in 150 countries as the immediate successor to the Galaxy S4.

 As with the S4, the S5 is an evolution of the prior year's model, placing a particular emphasis on an improved build with a textured rear cover, IP67 certification for dust and water resistance, a more refined user experience, new security features such as a fingerprint reader and private mode, expanded health-related features including a built-in heart rate monitor, a USB 3.0 port, and an updated camera featuring speedy auto-focus through phase-detection.
 The video resolution has been upgraded to 2160p (4K) and the frame rate at 1080p has been doubled to 60 for a smooth appearance.

 The Galaxy S5 received mostly positive reviews; the phone was praised for its display, hardware, camera, long battery life, and incorporating water resistance while retaining a removable battery and MicroSD card slot, making it the final in its series with the former.
 However, the S5 was criticized for bloatware, its unresponsive fingerprint scanner, and its ostensibly non-"premium" polycarbonate in light of rival smartphones' metal or glass bodies.
+It was also the last in the Galaxy S series to have a microSD card slot until the arrival of the Galaxy S7 in 2016.

 In August 2015, following the release of its then-latest flagship, the Galaxy S6, Samsung released an updated version called the "Galaxy S5 Neo" which has an Exynos 7 Octa (7580) processor clocked at 1.6 GHz.
-It has 2 GB of RAM, 16 GB of internal storage, USB 2.0 port, comes with Android 5.0.2 "Lollipop", and lacks fingerprint unlocking and 4K (2160p) video recording.
+It has 2 GB of RAM, 16 GB of internal storage, USB 2.0 port, comes with Android 5.1.1 "Lollipop", and lacks fingerprint unlocking and 4K (2160p) video recording.

 The Galaxy S5 is the last Galaxy S series phone with a plastic frame and a user-replaceable battery and it introduced the "SM-G9xx" model number format where it is classified on its successors such as the Galaxy S6.
-This would be used up until the Galaxy S21 series as Samsung would then adopt the "SM-S123X" format as a model classification format for future phones, starting with the Galaxy S22 series released in February 2022.
+This would be used up until the Galaxy S21 series as Samsung would then adopt the "SM-S123X" format as a model classification format for future phones, starting with the Galaxy S22 series released on February 25, 2022.